 WordPress can also help you recover content if you lose your internet connection …

-(Content recovery after losing internet connection.
+(Content recovery after loss of internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress version 2.6.
-Whenever a WordPress post or a page is saved, it automatically creates a revision of that post and stores it in your WordPress database.
+Post Revisions are a feature that was introduced in WordPress version 2.6.
+Whenever a WordPress post or a page is saved, it automatically creates a revision and stores it in the WordPress database.

 A Revision Slider allows you to move through your saved revisions.
-The more revisions you have saved, the more segmented the slider will be …
+The more revisions you have saved, the more revision markers you will see displayed in the slider …

 (The more revisions, the longer the slider)

-Revisions created by editing content and updating your page or post show up in the slider highlighted in black, with the save interval, time, and date of the post revision …
+When you make changes to content and update posts or pages, your revisions show up in the revision slider in black, along with the save interval, time, and date of the revision …

-When WordPress automatically saves your page or post, your revisions appear in the slider highlighted in red, with the save interval, time, and date of the revision …
+Revisions saved automatically by WordPress show up in the slider highlighted in red, along with the save interval, time, and date of the revision …

-To navigate between sequential revisions, move the revision slider button right (newer) or left (older) …
+To navigate between post revisions, move the revision slider button left (older) or right (newer) …

-(Move the revision slider to the left or right)
+(Move the button to the left or right of the slider)

-There are also buttons to help you navigate between revisions.
+There are also buttons to help you move through each revision.

 (Compare Revisions – ‘Previous’ button)